MLI-lab/DeepDeWedge/README.md

 pip install -r requirements.txt
 ```
 ## Tutorial
 To get started with DeepDeWedge, we strongly encourage you to have a look at our tutorial in `tutorial.ipynb`.
-See you there!
+There, we reconstruct the flagella of Chlamydomonas Reinhardtii based on data from the Tomo110 dataset, which was used in the tutorial for the related [CryoCARE](https://github.com/juglab/cryoCARE_T2T) denoising method.

 ## Contact